davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 - create aliases for all layers
 - use an IDE like Webstorm which rewrites your paths as you move files
+- run the app in `dev` mode, so you can see when changes break the app

 Then, tackle a single domain / layer at a time: